 There are multiple ways to store the egg white wraps which is what makes them so perfect for meal prep.

-Refrigerator: let the wraps cool and then store them in a glass container with a sealed lid for 3-4 days.
+Refrigerator: Let the wraps cool and then store them in a glass container with a sealed lid for 3-4 days.

-Freezer: freeze the wraps between sheets of parchment paper so that they don’t stick together.
+Freezer: Freeze the wraps between sheets of parchment paper so that they don’t stick together.
 Then, place them into a plastic bag or container.
 They’ll last for 2-3 months this way and just let them thaw in the fridge before you need them.

-Reheating: you can reheat the Whole30 wraps in the stove on low heat, in the microwave, or in the oven on warm until heated through.
+Reheating: You can reheat the Whole30 wraps in the stove on low heat, in the microwave, or in the oven on warm until heated through.

 How To Meal Prep Breakfast Wraps